jduanen/Acoustic-Camera/README.md

 The Acoustic Camera processes the inputs from its microphone array to determine the amount of sound energy (in the frequency range(s) of interest) which comes from the a region in space defined by a pyramid who's apex is at the camera's focal point and is bounded by a grid rectangle.
 Various methods exist to provide additional information about the distance from the camera of the noise source detected within a pyramid.

+An important aspect of Acoustic Camera design is the choice as to whether the sources are to be considered Far-Field (i.e., the sound waves interact with the mic array as plane waves) or Near-Field (in which case the curvature of the arriving sound waves must be taken into account).
+Idealized sounds sources are point-emitters which create sounds waves which radiate outwards in a spherical pattern.
+For this work, we will initially assume that the sources will all be Far-Field in nature.
+Which is to say, the sources are sufficiently far from the mic array that the curvature sound waves at the mic array is negligible.
+The actual distance required for a source to be considered Far-Field is a function of the wavelengths of the sound, the size of the mic array, and the spacing between mics.

 One approach to determining the amount of energy that emanates from a region of space is to use beamforming and steer the main beam to the desired point in space.
 Beamforming provides a means of measuring the energy coming from a region, while suppressing energy coming from other regions.